The PWDCC is excited to offer an award program for competitive PWDCC member owners.

 What about Service dogs?

 These are for dogs who work in either Therapy, Search and Rescue or as an Assistance dog.
 There are specific eligibility requirements for each.
-Find out more about Service Dog eligibility see page 3 following.
+Find out more about Service Dog eligibility below.
 It is your responsibility to fill out the required paper work and send it to the program coordinator.

 I’m from the USA, can I include American Titles?